 Under Wisconsin law, the financial disclosure is required to be filed within 90 days of the filing and service of the initial summons and petition, or as otherwise directed by the court.
 It is also to be updated prior to the date of the hearing.

 In our office, we ask the client to take the form home and start working on it right away at the inception of the divorce.
-So we can check the accuracy of the information submitted, we also ask the client to provide 2 years of their complete income tax returns, and current check stubs to verify their gross and net monthly income.
+This way we can check the accuracy of the information submitted, and we ask the client to provide 2 years of their complete income tax returns as well as current check stubs to verify their gross and net monthly income.
 We also ask for recent investment statements and retirement benefit statements.

 Some lawyers gloss over their client’s financial disclosure statement and don’t spend any time with the client to make sure the information is accurate and complete, including the client’s math calculations on how they computed their gross and net monthly income.

-In our office, we will meet with the client before court, to make sure that all information contained in the financial disclosure statement is accurate, that the information is complete, and run our own math computations to double check that gross and net monthly income have been cumputed correctly.
+In our office, we will meet with our client before court to make sure that all information contained in the financial disclosure statement is accurate, that the information is complete, and run our own math computations to double check that gross and net monthly income have been computed correctly.

 Since the financial statement can affect child support, maintenance, debt allocation and property division as part of the divorce, a party going through a divorce must prepare this document for court with great accuracy and concern.

-If you have questions about completing a financial disclosure statement when going through a divorce, contact the experienced family lawyers at Karp & Iancu, S.C. today.
+If you have questions about completing a financial disclosure statement when going through a divorce, contact the experienced family lawyers at Karp & Iancu today.